 - Rolling carts for things like art supplies

-Give everything a spot
+Give everything a spot.

 Easily the MOST important tip I can give you.
 If nothing has a spot, you’ll hear a lot of “I don’t know where it

 Organizing the space will help a lot – but make sure everything has a spot.
 Avoid randomly throwing things somewhere because you don’t know what else to do with it.
+Get more organizational supplies, if needed.

-Provide support
+Provide support.

 Now that you got the boundaries set and creating an environment that’s easy for cleaning up, it’s time to actually implement!
 Be patient as it will take a while for kids to transition to doing things this way.

-Explain the importance of a clean space
+Explain the importance of a clean space.

+First and foremost – explain the importance of a clean space.
+“Because mom said so” is not a great reason and that won’t help them develop good cleaning habits.
 Instead, explain to them that cleaning several times throughout the day helps avoid big messes.
 You can also explain that we FEEL BETTER once it’s done.
 We feel calmer (mental health is a HUGE focus in our home) and we will have more room to play later.

-Make it a fun game
+Make it a fun game.

 Cleaning is BORING – especially to kids.
 While us adults can push through it, expecting a child to do the same will lead to some problems during clean up.
 Set the expectation to find ways to ENJOY it.